kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 ## Offering
-Working for an organization that successfully manages its products to be competitive, attractive to customers and well priced.
+Working for an organization that successfully manages its products to be competitive and well priced.

 ### Poor market offering
 Products or services offered by the organization are outdated or inferior to the competition.
 This may be the result of a lack of investment in product development or a gap toward competitors in terms of innovation.